EGI-Federation/documentation/content/en/users/tutorials/data-transfer-grid-storage/_index.md

 ```

 The last option that you need to use is specify the VO that you want to use for
 the proxy being created.
-In the following example the "dteam" VO has been used:
+In the following example the _dteam_ VO has been used:

 ```shell
 $ voms-proxy-init --voms dteam